-Learners must be aged between 16 and 18 on 31 August 2014 to be eligible for a free meal in the 2014 to 2015 academic year.
+Learners must be aged between 16 and 18 to be eligible for a free meal.
 Learners who turn 19 during their study programme will remain eligible for a free meal until the end of the academic year in which they turn 19.

 Learners who are aged between 19 and 25 who are subject to a learning Difficulty Assessment (LDA) or Education Health and Care Plan (EHC Plan) are also eligible for a free meal providing they meet the eligibility criteria.

 Learners must have been a resident in the UK or EEA for three years preceding 31 August (verified before enrolment).